 How to Get To El Nido Palawan

 You can get to El Nido from Manila through El Nido Airport via a direct flight.
 Currently, the only airline offering flights directly into El Nido is Air Swift (You can find their information here).
 However, people searching for what to do in Palawan often combine a visit to other great Palawan attractions such as the Underground River in Puerto Princesa.
-For those traveling to El Nido from Puerto Princesa, you can make the drive or catch a shuttle van or bus from Puerto Princesa town.
+For those traveling to El Nido from Puerto Princesa City, you can make the drive or catch a shuttle van or bus from Puerto Princesa town.
 The distance from Puerto Princesa to El Nido is about 200 km (137 miles) and takes about 6 hours.

 Getting Around in El Nido with Kids

 The core of El Nido town is small and easy to navigate on foot.
 Those staying within the core of the town can easily get to most places via a short walk.
 For those staying outside the town, tuk-tuks are usually the most cost-effective travel style.
 Or you could rent scooters as well.

 As with most towns in the Philippines, there are minimal traffic rules, no sidewalks, and a lot of distracted drivers.
 If you are walking through El Nido with kids, keep them close and near the side of the road.
 The main tourist area near Altrove Restaurant is closed to traffic in the evenings though, and it makes a great place for an evening stroll.

 Is Family Travel to El Nido Safe?